prettymm/project/README.md

 - Utilize the DRY principle in your code; do not repeat the same code in multiple areas; use stylus & jade mixins, JS functions etc to key code dry
 - CSS class/id names with dashed format: eg. .c-carousel, .icon-logo, #unique-element
 - If the project must be ADA compliant, make sure that you set up landmarks from the very start
+- Do NOT use browserify and shim in the project.
+See vendor/README.md for details.
 - !!IMPORTANT!!
 Markup should be built in modules and CSS classes should reflect the start of a module.
 Consider the following markup, notice that every area where a new module is, it is very distinct.
 Modules are clearly prefixed with `.c-`.
 - Stylus files need to be documented so that the style guide can be automatically generated.
 ```